ncats/translator-modules/biocwl/README.md

 * Enforce types with formats in CWL spec
 * Move away from Python Fire to leverage other CWL tools that can autogenerate workflows
 * Is the approach of using intermediary files the correct one?

+## Wishlist
+* What further relations might make sense between `.cwl` and `.py`?
+  * Is there a translator workflow spec lurking between both of them? (i.e. the role of the input object as payload, or spec)
+  * Should one enforce the types of the other?
+  * Could a CWL workflow be solved from a Biolink Model specification that chains together against e.g. the SmartAPI registry?
+  * Would this buy us anything?